4-H Wildlife Stewards Camp Counselor Leadership Program

 Application Process

-Camp Counselor Applicants must attend trainings, retreat, and obtain a cleared background check to be eligible to attend camp.
+Camp Counselor Applicants must attend an interview, trainings and obtain a cleared background check to be eligible to attend camp.

 Training

-Everyone applying for Camp Counselor Applicants must attend trainings and an Outdoor Leadership Retreat.
+After the interview, Camp Counselor Applicants must attend all required trainings, at least one optional training, and the Outdoor Leadership Retreat.
 Participation in trainings and the retreat will be used to select this year's Camp Counselors.

-The Outdoor Leadership Retreat for all 4-H camps will be May 17th-19th at the 4-H Center.
+The Outdoor Leadership Retreat for all 4-H camps will be May 2nd-4th at the Oregon Outdoor Education Center (4-H Center).

-Selected Camp Counselor Applicants must arrive early to camp on July 22nd 2024 for an all-day training.
-Further leadership training and skill development occurs at 4-H Wildlife Stewards camp July 23rd-27th, 2024.
+Selected Camp Counselor Applicants must arrive early to camp either on July 21st or August 4th 2025 for an all-day training.
+Further leadership training and skill development occurs at 4-H Wildlife Stewards camp July 22nd-26th or August 5th-9th, 2025.

 Expectations

-At camp, Camp Counselors will be assigned a tribe of campers and will work in cooperation with Senior and other Camp Counselors to help ensure a safe, fun camp experience.
+At camp, Camp Counselors will be assigned a cabin of campers and will work in cooperation with Senior and other Camp Counselors to help ensure a safe, fun camp experience.

 - Prioritize and monitor the safety and well-being of campers